ShaggyDude/turborepo-shadcn-nextjs/docs/muse.md

 ### Stage 2: Ideation & Lo-Fi Exploration

 Artifacts at this stage are intentionally low-fidelity and disposable to avoid locking into the wrong design.
-Paper is cheap but time is money
+Paper is cheap but time is money.

 Includes sketches, whiteboards, or markdown-based wireframes.
 The goal is to find the right problem and approach before committing to code.
 Integrated into GitHub Discussions for visibility.